mongodb/specifications/source/index-management/index-management.rst

 search index management helpers.

 ``listSearchIndexes`` is implemented using an aggregation pipeline.
-The list helper MUST support a driver's aggregation options as outline in the `crud specification <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_.
+The list helper MUST support a driver's aggregation options as outline in the `CRUD specification <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_.
 Drivers MAY combine the aggregation options with any future ``listSearchIndexes`` stage options, if that is idiomatic for a driver's language.

 Notes